AI2Enginex/PySpark/LinearRegression/ReadMe.md

 2] Feature engineering: creating new features and selecting relevant ones for model training.

-3] Model training and evaluation: using PySpark's MLlib to build a Linear Regression model and evaluating its performance using metrics like RMSE and R-squared.
+3] Model training and evaluation: using PySpark's MLlib to build a Linear and RandomForest Regression model, and evaluating its performance using metrics like RMSE and R-squared.